ClarkWalker/galvanize-ng-email-app/README.md

 * all toolbar buttons are disabled when no messages are selected.

 ## Future versions will include
-* add and delete labels
+* add and remove labels
 * delete messages
 * compose new messages